 - Shared Sidewalk Replacement Program.

-- Curb/Driveway Permit Application - When filling out an application permits; include all required information that is pertinent to the proposed scope of work such as: site address, description of work, contractors to be used on the job and their respective costs per trade, total cost of work to be performed, complete applicant contact information, etc. Please refer to document titled Curb/Driveway and Public Walk Permit.
+- Curb/Driveway Permit Application - When filling out an application permits; include all required information that is pertinent to the proposed scope of work such as site address, description of work, contractors to be used on the job and their respective costs per trade, the total cost of work to be performed, complete applicant contact information, etc. Please refer to the document titled Curb/Driveway and Public Walk Permit.

 - Contractor Requirements - All Contractors doing work on City right-of-way are required to be registered with the City of Wheaton and includes an application, insurance, and bond be provided.
-Please see guideline titled Contractor Requirements.
+Please see the guideline titled Contractor Requirements.

 - Plat of Survey - Provide a plat of survey if you are proposing to widen the drive approach or driveway.
-Mark up the plat to show the existing drive approach, driveway and sidewalk as well as proposed changes.
+Mark up the plat to show the existing drive approach, driveway, and sidewalk as well as proposed changes.

-- Specifications for Drive Approach, Public Walk and Curbs (Figure 22) - Diagram is shown below.
+- Specifications for Drive Approach, Public Walk, and Curbs (Figure 22) - Diagram is shown below.

 Significant Codes - Engineering